wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2024-2025 Rulebook.md

   - If a bot is lifted from the floor in the normal course of the match, the bot will not be penalized.
   - Jumping bots are permitted.

-### Bot Control

-- The driver(s) must maintain control over all of the bot’s functions at any given time, i.e. they shall not be autonomous.
-  - Any robot that moves, seeks a target, or activates weapons without human control is considered autonomous.
-- There is **not** an autonomous portion of this competition.
-This is subject to change in future competitions.

 ### Core Specifications

 - The maximum weight for any bot is 453 g (1 lb).